 Perhaps these associations with purity made it a symbol of promise and good luck in the Highlands.
-Indeed, no Highland bride would walk in her joining (wedding) ceremony with out a bit of white heather in her bouquet or hair adornment.
+Indeed, no Highland bride would walk in her joining (wedding) ceremony without a bit of white heather in her bouquet or hair adornment.
 The custom still lingers today.

 Here enters the symbolism of the heather dealing with romance, intoxication and attraction.
 Heather mead was some powerful stuff.
 I wonder if the Celts knew that the ergo fungus that grows naturally on the leaves contains a strong hallucinogenic.
-Merry making indeed.
+Merry-making indeed.

 I hope you have enjoyed these thoughts on the symbolic meaning of heather from a Celtic perspective.

 Carry on with your merriment by exploring more Ogham tree meanings.
 Just click on the branches below…